Domestic abuse is defined as:

 "an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.
 It can include threatening behaviour, violence or abuse - psychological, physical, sexual, financial or emotional - for those who are or have been in a relationship, or who are members of the same family."

-This is regardless of gender, age or sexuality, and includes forced marriages and so-called honour-based violence.
+This is regardless of gender and sexuality, and includes forced marriages and so-called honour-based violence.

 New Legislation - 29th December 2015